pavitranew/session-7-rest-ang/README.md

     res.sendFile(path.join(__dirname + '/layouts/index.html'));
 });
 ``` -->
-Copy the static folder from today's repo into the rest-api folder.
+Note the static folder in today's repo.

 Add the static directory for our assets to app.js: